Choosing Mineral Foundation Colors

-From alabaster pale to deep bronze, we’ve blended more than 60 shades of pure mineral, toxin-free foundation to help women of all colors find just the right shade for their natural skin tone.
+From alabaster pale to deep bronze, we’ve created 45 shades of pure mineral, toxin-free foundation to help women of all colors find just the right shade for their natural skin tone.

 We know you’ve been searching.
 We’ll help you find just the right one.
 Promise.
 Here’s how:

 Step 1 - Choose your depth of color:

 1 level shades are extremely fair, but with a bit of color.
 Level 1’s actually have to go into the sun to burn – for about 3 minutes.
 People with this coloring wear the lightest shade of foundation available from conventional brands.

 2 level shades are basically lightest.
 If you wear the lightest (or next-to-lightest) shade in a conventional line, then level 2 may be perfect for you.